Optimal packings of bounded degree trees: Decomposing a graph into cycle blow-ups

 \section{Decomposing a graph into cycle blow-ups}

 The main result in the current section (Lemma~\ref{lem: decomp blow ups}) guarantees a near-optimal packing of blow-ups of long cycles into a $(\beta,\alpha)$-dense graph which is close to being regular.
 Results in Section~\ref{sec: trees} will allow us to obtain a near-optimal packing of trees into blow-ups of long cycles.
 So together these results guarantee a near-optimal packing of trees into a $(\beta,\alpha)$-dense graph which is close to being regular.
-The fact in \ref{item:R1} that none of the cycle blow-ups is (close to) spanning will be important when we apply Lemma~\ref{lem: decomp blow ups} in the iteration lemma in Section~\ref{sec:iteration}.
+The fact in \ref{item:R1} that all cycle blow-ups are only almost spanning will be important when we apply Lemma~\ref{lem: decomp blow ups} in the iteration lemma in Section~\ref{sec:iteration}.
+Indeed, whenever we embed a tree $T$, our aim is to embed all or almost all vertices of $T$ into a given cycle blow-up $C$.
+But for some of the trees $T$, we will need to embed a small part of $T$ outside $C$, as this enables us to cover given sets of ``exceptional'' edges.